With award-winning parks, trails and urban lakes, outdoor adventures are an essential addition to your Minneapolis-St. Paul vacation.

 Collectively known as the Chain of Lakes, this group of five lakes (Maka Ska, Cedar, Isles, Brownie and Harriet) is brimming with opportunities for a variety of water-based activities, the most popular of which are swimming, paddling and fishing.
 For those who want to canoe, kayak or paddleboard, Wheel Fun Rentals, located right on the shores of Bde (the Dakota word for "lake") Maka Ska, will make your dreams come true.

 When it comes to swimming, beach options are abundant, but the East Beach at Cedar Lake is a favorite among many.
+Thomas Beach at Bde Maka Ska is especially trendy for those looking to see and be seen on the water.
 All of the lakes are dotted with docks that are ideal for fishing, but the one across from the dog park on Lake of the Isles has a particularly stunning view of downtown Minneapolis in the background.

 Cool Off at America's First Naturally Filtered Public Pool